Chile cancels APEC trade summit and major climate gathering after riots

 The major United Nations COP25 climate summit had been due to take place in Chile between Dec.
 2 and Dec.
 13.

 That summit would have brought delegates from around 190 nations to talks aimed at thrashing out details of how to reduce global emissions to meet the Paris climate agreement.

-Climate change teen activist Greta Thunberg had planned to travel by boat to speak at the event.
+Climate change teen activist Greta Thunberg, who was traveling across the Americas to the event, said on Twitter: “My thoughts are with the people of Chile,” adding that she would now pause her voyage and await further information.

-The U.N. is urgently seeking a new venue for the conference, but said it may need to delay it.
+The U.N. is urgently seeking a new venue for the conference, but said it may need to be delayed.

-Chile’s environment minister, Carolina Schmidt said several options were on the table, including U.N. headquarters in New York and Geneva.
+Chile’s environment minister, Carolina Schmidt, said several options were on the table, including the U.N. headquarters in New York and Geneva.
 She said three other countries had also expressed interest but did not name them.

 Schmidt said Chile would retain presidency of the meeting.

-Chile’s withdrawal as host - the first time a host nation has pulled out of hosting a major climate summit at such short notice - threw the process into confusion.
+Chile’s withdrawal - the first time a nation has pulled out of hosting a major climate summit at such short notice - threw the process into confusion and dealt a further blow to Chile’s much-vaunted image as one of the most stable countries in Latin America.

-“We have lost a unique opportunity in the country’s history,” said Matias Asun, Chile director for Greenpeace, which added it was a “huge failure for the government in the face of environmental demands and injustices facing the country.”

-It came just days before Trump is expected to formalize his government’s withdrawal from the Paris Agreement on Nov.
-4.

 “This has been a very difficult decision, a decision that causes us a lot of pain, because we fully understand the importance of APEC and COP25 for Chile and for the world,” Pinera said.